These melt-in-your-mouth chocolate pumpkin fudge balls are ridiculously good.

 What do you do when you’re stressed?

-I’m normally an outgoing person—a very outgoing person.
+I’m normally an exceptionally outgoing person.

-But when I feel overwhelmed, I generally prefer to be alone to process everything in my head.
+But when I feel overwhelmed, I generally prefer to be alone, to process everything in my head.

 Or I make food!

 Measuring ingredients, mixing batters, rolling dough, and even doing the dishes are all therapeutic to me.

 No thinking is required; my hands can work on autopilot, giving my overworked mind a rest.

 And it doesn’t hurt that—after I’m finished with the measuring, mixing, and rolling—there is chocolate to eat!